Close Menu

 Peak Season

 The peak season, which runs from June to August, is characterized by large crowds and long queues.
 The site can be very busy, especially during the summer holidays, making it essential to plan ahead and book your tickets and accommodations in advance.
 If you prefer smaller crowds, consider visiting during the shoulder season or off-season.
-(See Also: Best Time to Visit Verona – Discover the Magic)
+(See Also: Best Time To Visit Wichita Kansas – Discover The Charm)

 The Holidays